 Further into the investigation, holes began to form in the allegations made by the 14-year-old.
 It was found that she could hardly communicate by using the keyboard without her facilitated communication guide present.
 Further, there were no signs of sexual abuse present after a physical exam was conducted on the girl.
 The case against the parents began to unravel because it was unknown who was making the actual allegations - the alleged victim or the facilitated communicator, with the latter being the most probable for making the allegations.

 Despite the inconsistencies in the allegations brought, the Wendrows were separated from their children for a total of 106 days and Mr. Wendrow was held in jailed for most of that time.
 In the end, the accusations were false and the Wendrows took the appropriate steps to bring suit against the county and other parties involved for the hardships they endured during the prosecution of the case.

 In a case like the one involving the Wendrows, it is crucial to bring every fact in the case to light through an experienced defense team.
 If an alleged victim is disabled, or is mentally impaired, it is important for a defense attorney to be well versed in the area of criminal sexual conduct and knowledgeable in the tactics that the prosecution uses in these types of cases.
-The Law Offices of Shannon M. Smith, P.C. is an experienced defense team that will take the appropriate measures in finding the best defense argument for the facts involved in your specific criminal sexual conduct case.
+The Smith Blythe, PC is an experienced defense team that will take the appropriate measures in finding the best defense argument for the facts involved in your specific criminal sexual conduct case.
 A well-planned defense argument can make all the difference in the outcome of a case.